multiism/input-control/README.md

 	- (Input Control is all about giving power back to the users.)
 	- Could recommend loading the script from [unpkg](https://unpkg.com/) with a version range, but I tend to download scripts locally, and I don't know about that.
+	You'd definitely want to fall back to a local version if it fails to load.
-	I wouldn't want to be in a position to instantly cripple a bunch of games, accidentally or otherwise.
+	Also, I wouldn't want to be in a position to accidentally break a bunch of games, if possible.
 	- Could have a button in the settings that tries to dynamically load a newer version of the library and somehow have it plug in and have it take over,